SWKG21/Rossmann_Store_Sales/README.md

 # Rossmann Store Sales

-This is a mini-project for course "Machine Learning: Business Case" of Master Data Sciences (Ecole Polytechnique).
+This is a mini-project for course "Machine Learning: Business Case" of Master Data Sciences at École Polytechnique.
 It is based on the Kaggle competition [Rossmann Store Sales] (https://www.kaggle.com/c/rossmann-store-sales).

 Authors: Wang SUN (main), Bolong ZHANG, Wenzhuo LIU, Shangyuan ZHANG